Differential Equations as Fixpoints and Games: Differential Equations As Fixpoints

 \section{Differential Equations As Fixpoints}

 \DifferentialGameLogic (\dGL) is a logic for reasoning about adversarial hybrid games and is applied to the verification of adversarial cyber-physical systems \cite{DBLP:journals/tocl/Platzer15}.
-On a high-level, \dGL is \firstordergamelogic interpreted over the real numbers \(\reals\) with nondeterministic assignment, extending the definition of games with \emph{atomic} differential equation actions described by an ordinary differential equation \(\gode{\ivarseq}{\termseq}\).
-Player \Playerone can choose to move to any state, which is reachable by evolving the variables according to this ODE.
+On a high-level, \dGL is \firstordergamelogic interpreted over the real numbers \(\reals\) with nondeterministic assignment, extending the definition of games with \emph{atomic} differential equation actions described by an ordinary differential equation \(\gode{\ivarseq}{\odefof}\).
+Player \Playerone can choose to move to any state, which is reachable along the solution curve of the ODE.
 While these actions make it possible to express properties of hybrid games, they add new challenges to the deductive system.

 The insight here is that these continuous processes can be viewed equivalently as discrete fixpoints, which is possible via a new recursive understanding of ODE reachability.
 This understanding differs from numerical approaches to treat ODEs via discrete approximations in important ways.
 Those methods compute approximations in small time-steps (forwards or backwards) to keep the (accumulated) error small.
 This complicates the correct use of algorithms like Euler's method, which require careful topological arguments to handle approximation errors and consequently lead to complex axiomatizations \cite{DBLP:conf/lics/Platzer12b}.
 The presented approach is \emph{global} and describes ODE reachability via recursive satisfaction of simple second-order Taylor bounds.
 This simplifies the discrete characterization of ODEs as no consideration of error accumulation is needed.
 Making use of the equivalence from \Cref{sec:equiexpressivenessandequivalence} and the fixpoints of the \firstordermucalculus, the fixpoint understanding of ODEs makes it possible to axiomatize them in \dGL.
-This section shows that \dGL is an instance of \firstordergamelogic in \Cref{sec:dglasfogl} and presents an axiomatization of the ODE evolution modality in \Cref{sec:fpaxiomatization}.
+This section shows that \dGL is an instance of \firstordergamelogic in \Cref{sec:dglasfogl}, describes the fixpoint understanding of continuous evolution in \Cref{sec:fpaxiomatization} and presents an axiomatization in \Cref{sec:axiomatizationdgl}.